bottlerocket-os/bottlerocket/README.md

 The official AMIs for these variants can be used with EC2 GPU-equipped instance types such as: `p2`, `p3`, `p4`, `g3`, `g4dn`, `g5` and `g5g`.
 Note that older instance types, such as `p2`, are not supported by NVIDIA driver `515.X` and above.
 You need to make sure you select the appropriate AMI depending on the instance type you are planning to use.
-Please see [QUICKSTART-EKS](QUICKSTART-EKS.md#aws-k8s--nvidia-variants) for further details about Kubernetes variants, and [QUICKSTART-ECS](QUICKSTART-ECS.md#aws-ecs--nvidia-variants) for ECS variants.
+Please see [the EKS setup guide](QUICKSTART-EKS.md#aws-k8s--nvidia-variants) for further details about Kubernetes variants, and [QUICKSTART-ECS](QUICKSTART-ECS.md#aws-ecs--nvidia-variants) for ECS variants.

 ## Details